 We use our stickers as a means of spreading the word about our cause and encourage supporters to wear one proudly on their vehicles to let others know that they care.

 We created our #DRIVINGFORHOPE campaign to allow supporters to showcase their Cars For Hope sticker on their vehicle and Stories campaign to allow those who have experienced mental illness directly or indirectly to show current sufferers that they are not alone and that there is hope.

 We also provide information to inform and educate the community about mental health.
 As well as this are resources to seek support for those currently facing a mental illness.
 These can be found on our Facts and Find Help pages.

-Cars For Hope Incorporated is registered as a charity with the Australian Charities and Not-for-profits Commission ABN 65 517 418 375.
+Cars For Hope Incorporated is registered as a health promotion charity with the Australian Charities and Not-for-profits Commission ABN 65 517 418 375.